DanielGriffiths1182/personal-rails5-application/README.md

 **Application Current Function**
 - The initial goal has been met, it was to build an application with an advanced user signup and login setup.
-(Sessions, Cookies)
+(Sessions, Cookies, Account Activation, *forgot password?*, *change passwork*, *remember me?*)

 **Application Goals**
 - This applications purpose is still being defined.